Awards

 Image

-Please join us in celebrating Deborah Young-Hyman, PhD, FTOS, Fellow SBM, CDCES, for outstanding scientific achievement in the understanding of the behavioral aspects of diabetes.
+Please join us in celebrating Paula M. Trief, PhD, for outstanding scientific achievement in the understanding of the behavioral aspects of diabetes.

 Image

-Ann Albright, PhD, RDN, is the recipient of the 2023 Lois Jovanovic Transformative Woman in Diabetes Award.
+Francine R. Kaufman, MD, is the recipient of the 2024 Lois Jovanovic Transformative Woman in Diabetes Award.
 This award recognizes a woman who has made a significant impact in diabetes care, research, education, or public health.
-Dr. Albright will give remarks at the Women’s Interprofessional Network of the American Diabetes Association (WIN ADA) reception on Friday, June 23.
+Dr. Kaufman will give remarks at the Women’s Interprofessional Network of the American Diabetes Association (WIN ADA) reception on Friday, June 21, 2024.